IHE/ihe-ig-template/README.md

 This is the IHE template for the FHIR IG publisher -- ihe.fhir.template

 This template should be used by all IHE profiles using the IG publisher
+* Will select domain icon given the canonical URI
+* Switch to no automatic header numbers using input/data/features.yml
+  * `disable_autonumbering: true`

 Details on the IG templating - http://build.fhir.org/ig/FHIR/ig-guidance/